BuvinJT/distbuilder/docs/ConfigClasses.md

 **args**: The names of the function arguments.

 **body**: The body of the function.

+**delayMillis**: The number of milliseconds to wait before invoking the function.

 ***standardPageId**: Provide a standard page id constant to effectively bind the function to the page.
 You will magically have a `page` var within the function